hacks-guide/Guide-WiiU/docs/user-guide/tiramisu/nand-backup.md

 ## Making a NAND Backup

 In case anything should go wrong in the later process and your Wii U ends up bricked, restoring a previously made NAND backup can fix it.
+(You do not need to do this if you already have a NAND backup.)

 ### Instructions